This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 A study published in the International Journal of Tissue Reactions relayed that collagen-like peptides act “deeply and intensely on wrinkles.”

-Twenty healthy women volunteers, aged 40–62 years old, applied either a gel formula containing collagen-like peptides or a placebo gel around their eyes twice a day for four weeks.
-The results showed that applying the peptide gel significantly reduced the total surface of wrinkles and decreased the average depth of winkles.
+Twenty healthy women volunteers, aged 40-62 years old, applied either a gel formula containing collagen-like peptides or a placebo gel around their eyes twice a day for four weeks.
+The results showed that applying the peptide gel significantly reduced the total surface of wrinkles and decreased the average depth of wrinkles.

-3. Improve Tissue Repair
+3. Improve tissue repair

-4. Boost Muscle Strength
+4. Boost muscle strength

-In a study conducted in Germany, elderly men with degenerative loss of skeletal muscle mass added collagen peptide supplementation and resistance training into their regime for 12 weeks.
+In a study conducted in Germany, elderly men with degenerative loss of skeletal muscle mass added collagen peptide supplementation and resistance training into their regimes for 12 weeks.
+Researchers found that the participants had improved lean body mass and muscle strength, as well as decreased fat mass when compared to the placebo group.

-5. Fight Diabetes
+5. Fight diabetes

-6. Lower Cholesterol
+6. Lower cholesterol

 Our bodies need healthy levels of cholesterol for the proper production of vitamin D and steroid hormones.
 However, we all know that too much cholesterol in the blood can lead to some serious health issues, including the formation of plaque in the arteries and even reduced oxygen flow to the heart.

 A meta-analysis published in Nutrients found that peptides from casein may be effective in blood pressure reduction.
-Researchers found that this was especially true among Japanese studies, compared with European studies.
+Researchers found that this was especially true among Japanese studies compared with European studies.

 In addition, further research has found that peptides in food can lower blood pressure, and they’ve even been studied as a hypertension treatment.